Roger Federer career statistics: Historic achievements

 Federer is the only male player to appear in at least one Grand Slam semifinal for 18 consecutive years (2003–2020).
-Federer was 12–2 in his first 12 Grand Slam finals (2003 Wimbledon to 2007 US Open), with losses in the 2006 and 2007 French Open finals.
+Federer was 12–2 in his first 14 Grand Slam finals (2003 Wimbledon to 2007 US Open), with losses in the 2006 and 2007 French Open finals.
 Federer's 2005 win–loss record of 81–4 is second to John McEnroe's 1984 win–loss record of 82–3.
-Federer is the only male player of Open Era to be the winner and runner-up at all four Grand Slams and the second one to do so after Rod Laver in the history of tennis.

 Federer has won eight Wimbledon titles, an all-time men's record, surpassing the seven Wimbledon titles won by William Renshaw and Pete Sampras, and later achieved by Djokovic.
-He is the only male player in history to reach 12 Wimbledon singles finals, and one of only two players to have done this at any Grand Slam event, a record second to Nadal who reached 14 French Open finals.
+He is the only male player in history to reach 12 Wimbledon singles finals, and one of only two players to have done this at any Grand Slam event, second to Nadal who reached 14 French Open finals.
 He is the only player to win three different Grand Slam tournaments at least five times (six Australian Open, eight Wimbledon, and five US Open titles) and is the only player to win two different Grand Slam events five consecutive times, at Wimbledon from 2003 to 2007 and the US Open from 2004 to 2008.
-Federer is one of two players (along with Djokovic) to win two different Grand Slam titles six or more times (six Australian Open and eight Wimbledon).

 Federer is the only male player to be seeded No. 1 for 18 consecutive Grand Slam tournaments from 2004 French Open to 2008 Wimbledon.

-Federer is one of two male players (along with Djokovic) to win three majors in a calendar year on three different occasions (2004, 2006, 2007).
-He is the only player to successfully defend three majors (2007 Australian Open, Wimbledon and US Open) that he won the year before.
+Federer is the only player to successfully defend three majors (2007 Australian Open, Wimbledon and US Open) that he won the year before.
 His six Australian Open titles are second behind Djokovic's 10 titles.
-His 5 US Open titles are record shared with Connors and Sampras.
+His 5 US Open titles are record shared with Jimmy Connors and Sampras.